 2. Kissing helps you burn calories

-One of the 8 health benefits of kissing is simply that it will put you in a great mood.
+One of the top health benefits of kissing is simply that it will put you in a great mood.
 The easiest way to boost your happiness is to kiss your partner romantically in different styles.
-Research has shown that kissing releases the feel-good and happy hormones, endorphins.
+Research has shown that kissing releases feel-good and happy hormones like endorphins.

 4. Kissing can help check your bad cholesterol